matthewakrigg05/matthewakrigg05/README.md

 <h1 align="left">Hi, I'm Matt</h1>
 <h3 align="left">A computer science student and full-time data scientist</h3>

--  Currently I am working mostly on an Employee Management System [MyEMS](https://github.com/matthewakrigg05/MyEMS) but I like to frequently go back to my older projects to work on them some more too!

-- My current side project is a file locking script to aid with my productivity! fileLocker (https://github.com/matthewakrigg05/fileLocker)

-- I’m also learning more on the side: **Java Swing, Python and Web Dev**
+-  Currently, I am exploring a range of topics, with most being relevant to data science.
+Since completing university, I intend to work more on these projects given that I now have the time.
+I have many, many ideas, so watch this space...

 - All of my projects are available here at [https://github.com/matthewakrigg05](https://github.com/matthewakrigg05)